amooseinaroom/moed/README.md

 # key bindings

-The editor currently only opens files with the following extensions:
-- h
-- c
-- cpp
-- t
-- txt
-- glsl
-- hlsl
-- gitignore

 The editor automatically inserts and removes tabs when adding or removing lines and tries to remove trailing spaces.

 - ctrl+S : save active buffer